WHY DO YOU NEED BRANDING?

 That’s why I designed a branding system to help you do just that, and with methodical guidelines to help you present yourself in a way that is attractive to your target market.

-When one of these three factors is “off,” either you or your business struggles.
-Using the Identitype System can help you whether you need to create an aligned brand or calibrate your current branding.
+When one of these three factors is “off,” either you, or your business, struggles.
+The Identitype System can help you whether you need to create an aligned brand or calibrate your current branding.
 This system will meet you where you are.

 Think of the Identitype System as a journey that takes you through multiple portals.
 You begin by taking the test and reading the introductory eBook.
 Once you’ve assembled that information (your tools), you are ready to build the boat to embark on your brand’s voyage.